mtamas-github/car-registration-soap-api/README.md

 ## API Endpoints

+To test the api endpoints there is a file called demo-soap.postman_collection.json available here.
+It can be imported to postman and all endpoints can be tested.

 - Get available plates - returns a list of registrattion plates not registered at the moment
 ```xml
 <soapenv:Envelope xmlns:soapenv="http://schemas.xmlsoap.org/soap/envelope/" xmlns:web="http://example.com/car-registration">